Asymptotic behavior of Carleman weight functions and application to controllability: Introduction

 here $\gamma_{i}(x)>0$ for all $x\in\Omega$, and $\mathbbm{1}_\omega$ stands for the indicator function of the set $\omega$.
 The goal is to find $v\in L^{2}((0,T)\times\Omega)$ such that $y(T)=0$.
 In this case, it is said that the system \eqref{system:control} is null-controllable.
 The aforementioned controllability problem was solved independently by Lebeau and Robbiano \cite{lebeau1995controle} and Fursikov and Imanuvilov \cite{fursikov-1996}.
 The usual methodology is that the null-controllability result for the system \eqref{system:control} is equivalent, by a duality argument, to the following observability inequality

 where $q$ is a solution to the adjoint system

 A popular strategy to prove the inequality \eqref{adjoint:continuous} is based on a Carleman estimate for the system \eqref{system:control:adjoint}.
 The first application of these estimates was to prove unique continuation properties (see \cite{carleman1939}).
 Later, for control and inverse problems Carleman estimates have become a fundamental tool.
 A unified approach to Carleman estimates for second-order partial differential equations is the reference \cite{fu-2019} and references therein.
 Unfortunately, it is not feasible to achieve the null-controllability for the discretization of system \eqref{system:control}.
 The next example shows that the null controllability generally does not hold for fully-discrete systems by building a non-observable function for a discretization of the adjoint system \eqref{system:control:adjoint}.
-To this end, let $M,N\in \mathbb{N}$ and $T>0$ and the notation \(\llbracket b,c \rrbracket=[b,c]\cap \mathbb{Z}\) is adopted, where $b$ and $c$ are real numbers.
-Then, defining $h=1/(M+1)$ and $\Delta t=T/N$, the uniform meshes in space and time are defined as follows
+To this end, let $M,N\in \mathbb{N}$, $T>0$, and define $h=1/(M+1)$ and $\Delta t=T/N$.
+Then, the uniform meshes in space and time are given by follows

-Thus, we consider a regular partition of the square $\Omega:=(0,1)\times (0,1)$ defined by $\Omega_{h}:=\Omega\cap(\mathcal{M}\times\mathcal{M})$ where $\mathcal{M}:=(0,1)\cap\mathcal{K}$.
+Thus, we consider a regular partition of the square $(0,1)^{2}$ defined by $(0,1)^{2}\cap\mathcal{M}^{2}$ where $\mathcal{M}:=(0,1)\cap\mathcal{K}$.
 Using the finite-difference scheme, the adjoint discrete system \eqref{system:control:adjoint} of the heat equation, for $d=2$, $\gamma_{i}(x)=1$ and $L_{i}=1 $, can be written as

 where the five-point approximation of the Laplacian operator in uniform meshes is utilized, as given by